 Availability of information may be the real link between the rise of cosmetic surgery

-While social media may be playing a large role in the amount of people going under the knife, it seems it is not the main reason.
+While social media may be playing a large role in the number of people going under the knife, it seems it is not the main reason.
 The AAFPRS survey also suggests people are much more educated about procedures largely due to the amount of information available online and the rise in people talking openly about their surgeries.
-Today there is also less stigma about using cosmetic surgery as a tool to enhance ones physical appearance.
+Today there is also less stigma about using cosmetic surgery as a tool to enhance one’s physical appearance.

-The advances in technology in the cosmetic industry has also contributed to the plastic surgery boom as more people take advantage of less invasive procedures.
+The advances in technology in the cosmetic industry have also contributed to the plastic surgery boom as more people take advantage of less invasive procedures.
 These treatment options also reduce the recovery times allowing for many to resume their day-to-day activities immediately.
 Lunch time cosmetic procedures are now becoming more popular and the cost of the procedures are more affordable than ever before.

 While social media and the obsession with taking selfies may be responsible for the significant rise in those wanting to tweak and improve their appearance it is not the sole reason the plastic surgery industry is thriving.
 It is however a great media headline!